Preparing Your Pool for a Storm

 And even if you have prepared your pool for a storm, it's almost certain that you will need to do some cleaning after it rolls through.
 We've got you covered there too with our tips for cleaning up after a storm.

-If you have any additional questions about preparing your pool for a storm, visit or contact your local Leslie's store or call us at 1-800-LESLIES to speak with an expert.
+If you have any additional questions about preparing your pool for a storm, visit or contact your local Leslie's store to speak with an expert.
+Once the storm is over, we'll be happy to help you get your water chemistry back on track.
+Just bring a water sample to the store for a free Leslie's AccuBlue® test and complete water analysis.